ArturFrolovnin/artifact-digger/Docs/DiggingFeature/AI_CONTEXT.md

 8. After each small hands-on stage, stop and ask for a screenshot, result or confirmation; continue after checking it.
 This prevents version/UI differences from invalidating a long instruction chain.
 9. If actual node pins or Details parameters are unknown, ask for a screenshot of that node/panel; never invent available controls.
 10. Preserve future corrections to this teaching style in project documentation.
 When the user says the format is ideal, treat it as the continuing project standard.
+11. For a small C++ class, prefer a complete short `.h`/`.cpp` example over disconnected fragments.
+Explain new C++ constructs as they appear.
+Russian comments are welcome in learning code for orientation.
+12. The user prefers text code to very large Blueprint graphs.
+Default heavy logic to C++; use Blueprint for orchestration/content/config.

 ## VoxelFree risks and Git hygiene